Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 17 Oktober 2024 04.24.16 UTC
+- WIB: Kamis, 17 Oktober 2024 05.26.12 UTC
-- WITA: Kamis, 17 Oktober 2024 05.24.16 UTC
+- WITA: Kamis, 17 Oktober 2024 06.26.12 UTC
-- WIT: Kamis, 17 Oktober 2024 06.24.16 UTC
+- WIT: Kamis, 17 Oktober 2024 07.26.12 UTC

 Kutipan Inspiratif:
-"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."
+"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
+It’s much easier to come up with excuses of why you can't do it.
+If you do what is easy your life will be hard."

-Kategori: inspirational
+Kategori: motivational